ThomasRooney/GeoIP-echo/README.md

 	alias ipecho='wget http://ipecho.net/plain -O - -q ; echo'

-However what I was looking for required a bit more information, so I grabbed the GeoIP data from Maxmind, and used some go api bindings to read it for my purposes.
-This is the result:
+However what I was looking for required a bit more information, so I grabbed the GeoIP data from Maxmind, and used nranchev's MaxMind parser to query it .
+This is the result.

 Done pretty simply, though it was a bit of trial and error to get working on Heroku, as I didn't want to add the GeoIP database to this repository.
 Have a look in my web.go to see how it was done.